iLVL-Key/FFXI/addons/Bars/readme.md

 ## Changelog
+Version 4.3.4
+- Fixed bars displaying incorrectly when changing the font of the text.

 Version 4.3.3
 - Fixed errors on mouse clicks when not logged into character.
 - Fixed Aggro List size setting not working correctly.